mattmakai/fullstackpython.com/content/pages/07-web-development/04-flask.markdown

   [tags for each step](https://github.com/mattmakai/choose-your-own-adventure-presentations/releases) in the blog posts.

+* [Microservices with Flask, Docker, and React](https://testdriven.io/) is nice tutoriel to learn how to spin up a reproducible Flask development environment with Docker.
+It shows also how to deploy it to an Amazon EC2 instance and how to scale the services on Amazon EC2 Container Service (ECS).
+It covers also test-driven development (TDD) and server-side unit, functional, and integration tests along with end-to-end tests.

 * This [simple Flask app uses Twilio Voice](https://www.twilio.com/blog/2015/09/warm-phone-call-transfers-with-python-flask-and-twilio-voice.html) to do voice calling with three participants.
 It's a fun introduction to Python and Flask I wrote for the Twilio blog.